gcentral/Website/content/VIPM/insol_netmodinst_webservice/index.md

 title: "NetModInst WebService"
 externalUrl: https://www.vipm.io/package/insol_netmodinst_webservice
 date: 2016-05-19
-summary: "Network ModInst Driver is network-working ModInst driver i."
+summary: "Network ModInst Driver provides a programmatic way to determine the number, names, models, and other attributes of devices in your system that are supported by a specified driver."
 showSummary: true
 showAuthor: false
 showEdit: false